deephdc/deep-docs/source/user/overview/user-roles.rst

 * the ability to share the module with other users in the user's :ref:`catalogue <user/overview/architecture:The marketplace>`
 * the possibility to :ref:`integrate your module <user/overview/api:Integrate your model with the API>` with the :ref:`API <user/overview/architecture:The API>` to enable easier user interaction

-.. todo:: Add links to image classifier-tf, plant classifier-tf, seed classifier-tf once they will be uploaded to the marketplace